Trimeris anceps: Taxonomy and naming

-Lobelia anceps was first formally described in 1782 by Carl Linnaeus and the description was published in Supplementum Plantarum.
+The species was first formally described as Lobelia anceps by Carl Linnaeus the Younger in 1782, and the description was published in Supplementum Plantarum.
 The specific epithet (anceps) means "two-sided, double, flattened", referring to the leaves.
+In 2024 Eric B. Knox placed the species in genus Trimeris as T. anceps.

 Distribution and habitat

-Angled lobelia is found along the banks of pools, creeks and rivers along coastal areas in New South Wales, Victoria, Queensland and South Australia.
+In Australia Angled lobelia is found along the banks of pools, creeks and rivers along coastal areas in New South Wales, Victoria, Queensland and South Australia.
 In Western Australia it grows between the Mid West and Goldfields-Esperance regions of Western Australia in sandy-peat-clay soils over granite or limestone.